harrisonnoble/adaptive-hvac/README.md

 ## Installing Dependancies

-Navigate into the `adaptive-hvac` directory using terminal and run the `setup.sh` script.
+Navigate into the `adaptive-hvac` directory using terminal and run the `setup.sh` script by entering `sudo bash setup.sh`.
+Follow the prompts if any.

 ## Running the Code